 The third way is to patch your game backups to appear like Japanese region games.
 This method is kind of a pain, especially if you already have a bunch of backups, but it doesn't require any additional hardware.
 You can use a tool like this one.

 At the moment there is no modchip that bypasses this region lock, but it is theoretically possible.

 2. PAL and NTSC incompatibility with your TV

-In North America we have NTSC-U/C consoles and TV’s.
-In Japan there are NTSC-J consoles and TV’s.
-In Europe and some other parts of the world there are PAL consoles and TV’s.
-In the case of the PlayStation 1 the modchip can be used to unlock the console’s ability to output video for any region based on the game being played.
+In North America we have NTSC-U/C consoles and TV's, and in Japan there are NTSC-J consoles and TV's.
+Meanwhile Europe and some other parts of the world there are PAL consoles and TV's.
+In the case of the PlayStation 1 the modchip can be used to unlock the console's ability to output video for any region based on the game being played.